Sustainability

 In Spring 2025 we programmed Lila Dance through the Rural Touring Dance Initiative.
 They brought their latest piece of work, Fault Lines to two venues – an immersive experience that aimed to inspire audiences to engage with positive personal action for a more sustainable future.

-In our Autumn 2024 season we hosted Penguins – a brand new sensory show for children.
+In our Autumn 2024 and 2025 seasons we hosted Penguins – a sensory show for children.
 Audiences followed a puppet penguin’s journey as they unravel environmental challenges and the effects of climate change on their snowy habitat.
 The show was guided by verbatim recordings of young voices, whose wacky and wonderful ideas provide hope for a future led by an innovative, responsible generation.

 Venue Case Studies